MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_Z_Stuff/Z_Maxwell_Mounts/README.md

 The 8mm shafts are designed to be held in with M3 bolts as set screws and/or retaining compound.
 There are holes that either be tapped for M3 or drilled and tapped for M3 helicoils.
 Helicoils are recommended for longevity.

+It is recommended to use the DXFs to get mild steel plates cut as clamps instead of using the SLM printable files.
+Plates will be significantly cheaper and will be stronger as well.

 These should be the approximate weights for these parts in aluminum:
 - MP_DooKi3_SLM_Z_Maxwell_Front_V3: 10.5g
 - MP_DooKi3_SLM_Z_Maxwell_Rear_V3: 10.0g